ABHISHEKHATAKE/Attendance_System/README.md

-# Attendance_System
+# 🎓 Face Recognition Attendance System using OpenCV and PIL

-This project is an intelligent, real-time face recognition-based attendance system that uses OpenCV (cv2) and PIL to automate attendance marking.
-It captures face images via webcam, trains a face recognizer using Haar Cascade classifiers, and records attendance in a CSV file with the user's name, date, and time.
+This project is an AI-based **Attendance System** that uses **face detection and recognition** to automatically mark attendance in real-time.
+It captures face images using a webcam, trains a face recognizer using Haar Cascades, and logs attendance with timestamps into a `.csv` file.

+---

+## ✅ Features

+- 📸 Real-time face detection using OpenCV
+- 🧑‍🎓 Face image capturing and dataset creation
+- 🧠 Haar Cascade XML file generation (or uses pretrained)
+- 🧾 CSV-based attendance logging with time and date
+- 🖼️ Image preprocessing using PIL (Pillow)
+- 🖥️ CLI or GUI support (optional)
+- 🔄 Recognizes known faces and avoids duplicate entries

+---